jacobnlangley/jacobnlangley.github.io/content/posts/the-boy-who-always-was/index.en.md

 He had always been.

-His memory stretching, like iron rails of a locomotive toward the heat-hazed horizon, was interminable.
+His memory, stretching like iron rails of a locomotive toward the heat-hazed horizon, was interminable.

 He had always been, at the beginning of all things, gazing into the breadth of eternity.